The 8 major moon phases

 Tracking the phases

 The phases of the moon have been well-known to humanity since ancient times and have impacted our calendars, helping us keep track of seasons and related cultural events.
-The phases continue to be tracked today and it is very easy to find moon phase calendars and calculators for the year.
+The phases continue to be tracked today, and it is very easy to find moon phase calendars and calculators for the year.

-It is very easy to observe the moon with your naked eye as it is the closest astronomical object to us.
+It is very easy to observe the moon with your naked eye, as it is the closest astronomical object to us.
 Binoculars provide more detail and texture, bringing craters and mountain ridges into focus with even 7x magnification, but 10 to 15x provides much more detail.
 A small telescope can also provide amazing detail, making it too big to see all at once.
-Observing at the terminator (the line between the nightside and the dayside) is often recommended and be aware that the full moon can be so bright it can actually make observation difficult.
+Observing at the terminator (the line between the nightside and the dayside) is often recommended, and be aware that the full moon can be so bright that it can actually make observation difficult.
 There are moon filters for telescopes to help reduce this.

 Observe using all these methods in different phases and times of year to see the moon in immense detail.
-Keeping track of the moon is also vitally important in scheduling stargazing trips as the full moon will drown out more stars.
+Keeping track of the moon is also vitally important in scheduling stargazing trips, as the full moon will drown out more stars.
 New Moon provides the best conditions for stargazing, but the smaller the better is usually recommended to see the most stars, planets, and other astronomical objects.

 Moon phases